On this page

 Change Management is a collective term for all approaches taken to prepare, support, and help individuals, teams, and organizations when making organizational change.
 Implementation of changes across your organization can be a complex and cumbersome task, especially when your business and employees are directly affected.

-SWSD's Change Management module helps you plan, execute, and communicate change plans seamlessly while following ITIL® best practices.
+In SolarWinds Service Desk (SWSD), the Change Management module helps you plan, execute, and communicate change plans seamlessly while following ITIL® best practices.
 It also provides you with visibility to past changes, their root causes, information about which plans worked, and which plans didn’t (and why)—so that you and your team continuously improve performance.

 Here the Change Lifecycle is described in detail.
 Continue to read as outlined or click on the links below to go directly to the topic of interest.